How to Group by Week in an Excel Pivot Table? – 3 Methods

 Read More: How to Group by Month in Excel Pivot Table

-2. Using 4-Week Periods to Group Data in Pivot Table
+Method 2 – Using 4-Week Periods to Group Data in a Pivot Table

 Use 4 Week Periods to Group Data in Pivot Table

-• Firstly, select any date from the pivot table.
+• Select any date in the pivot table.

 Use 4 Week Periods to Group Data in Pivot Table